wenquansjtu/open-agent-platform/README.md

-# Open Agent Platform
+# ForgeAI

-Open Agent Platform is a no-code agent building platform.
+ForgeAI is a no-code agent building platform.
 These agents can be connected to a wide range of tools, RAG servers, and even other agents through an Agent Supervisor!

 <video src="https://github.com/user-attachments/assets/bc91304b-e704-41d7-a0cd-9806d37640c0.mp4" controls="controls"></video>

-## Overview
+## What is ForgeAI?

-Open Agent Platform provides a modern, web-based interface for creating, managing, and interacting with LangGraph agents.
+ForgeAI provides a modern, web-based interface for creating, managing, and interacting with LangGraph agents.
 It's designed with simplicity in mind, making it accessible to users without technical expertise, while still offering advanced capabilities for developers.

 ## Key Features